 It's also very common to wear surgical masks if you're sick (much to the fascination of many a visiting foreigner), but it's mainly a courtesy to those around you, as even if you're hacking and dribbling, you're often still expected to come to work.
 A key exception is the flu: that stays home, whether you work in an office or in a school.
 With the population so tightly packed, every winter becomes a national battle to contain influenza!

 With that in mind, here are some popular cold and flu medicines the you can expect to see in people's shopping baskets in Japan.
-These are mostly only available domestically, and be sure to check the ingredients if you ever plan to take any abroad—due to their constituents, some of these medicines are restricted or illegal overseas!
+These are mostly only available domestically, and be sure to check the ingredients if you ever plan to take any abroad—due to their constituents, some of these medicines are restricted overseas!

 4. SS Bron